Lena Cup Introduction

 What happens if you’re not happy with your menstrual cup?
 They state on their website that they:

 “…have a 100% Customer Satisfaction policy.
 If you are not happy with your LENA Cup, please contact us at [email protected].”

 They are a very reputable company with excellent customer service and they’ll try to help you make the Lena Cup work.
 There are no negative reports on Amazon about this.
 This is unlike some of the cheap menstrual cups that have money-back guarantees, but reports that it’s very difficult to actually collect on this.

 The Takeaway on the Lena Menstrual Cup:

-Perhaps the only negative to the Lena Cup is the capacity and length.
+Perhaps the only negative to the Lena Menstrual Cup is the capacity and length.
 The bigger model at 30 ml is standard in the menstrual cup world.
 The smaller cup with a capacity of 25 ml is smaller than average.
-At 71 mm, the length of the Lena Cup is at the long end of menstrual cups.
-For most women with a medium to high cervix, it’s fine.
-However, for women with a low cervix, the Lena Cup may not be the best choice.
+For women who are smaller, but have a heavy flow, this may not work that well.